ionic-team/ionic-docs/README.md

 ## Installation

 The API Docs use [nodegit]().
-This required libgcrypt to be installed, which is not installed by default in OSX.
+This required libgcrypt to be installed, which is not installed by default in OSX as of Sierra.

-**Before running `npm install`, first install libgrypt.** With Homebrew, this can be done with `brew install libgcrypt`.
+**On OSX Siera or later** Before running `npm install`, first install libgrypt.
+With Homebrew, this can be done with `brew install libgcrypt`.
+[More info](https://github.com/nodegit/nodegit/issues/1200)

 ## Editors